/dev/posts/

 If both the sender and the receiver use static DH keys, the sender is authenticated as well (assuming that authenticated encryption is used).
 A nonce must be included in this case: otherwise the key material would always be the same between the same two parties.

-Another advantage of this approach is that the sender can decrypt the message as well.
+Another advantage of this approach is that the sender can decrypt the message as well (without having to keep the CEK around).

 Encryption based on static-static Diffie-Hellman

-Either non-repudiation or repudiability could be desirable depending on the application:
+Either non-repudiation or deniability could be desirable depending on the application:

 See for example the OTR paper: